gp-technical/stack-demo/README.md

   The table used is the shared table component supplied by the `stack-pack-app` package.

-## Additional Features

-The following features have been added to flesh out the example set and are offered here without any additional help.
-You can use these features to further enhance your understanding of the stack with examples contributed by team members.

-If you write your own demo-feature then please submit it for inclusion in this list.

-* ## todos

-Recreates the canonical REDUX demo application.
-This feature allows you to add / edit and delete list items to a todo list.
-It also shows how to use a material-ui input form when editing a todo item.

-* ## sphere

-Calculates the volume of a sphere.
-This feature shows simple `app` <-> `api` communication as well as a neat _debounce_ text box that throttles the user input to prevent excessive calls to the api

-* ## mail

-Uses goodpractice email provider to send mail

 # Feature: `hello`

 This is the simplest feature in the demo.
 It is just a dumb REACT app component and too simple to require an api or app service.
 It is here to show you that you don't need to do anything special if